marc-jones/phd_thesis/content/02_spring/05_sequence.md

 follows the same conventions as the previous study.
 The pink shaded areas under the sequence conservation curves are regions above 70\% sequence conservation.
 Genomic position upstream and downstream of the
-\emph{AtTFL1} gene copies are given relative to the ATG and STOP codon sites respectively. \emph{Continued on Page
+\emph{TFL1} gene copy are given relative to the ATG and STOP codon sites respectively. \emph{Continued on Page
 \pageref{figure:233:tfl1conservationlegend}.}}\label{figure:233:tfl1conservation}
 \end{figure}